bobrown101/linux-corsair-lighting-node-core-control/README.md

 ```

 #### Set/Done command
-After sending commands 1,2,3 or the red green and blue instructions, we send on last simple command that means "commit", or "okay we are done sending instructions, turn the lights on"
+After sending commands 1,2,3 or the red green and blue instructions, we send on last simple command that means `commit`, or `okay we are done sending instructions, turn the lights on`
 This command is
 ```
 [51,255]